 How we’re supporting children, young people and carers during COVID-19

-This page provides information about how we’re responding to the coronavirus outbreak to keep people in our Foster and residential Care services safe.
-We will update it regularly to ensure you remain informed.
+This page provides information about how we’re responding to the coronavirus pandemic to keep people in our foster and residential care services safe.

-We are taking all the necessary precautions to protect our staff and the health and safety of every child and young person we support in residential homes.
+We are taking all the necessary precautions to protect every child and young person we support in residential homes.

 To ensure people remain safe, we are seeking the support of the communities and partners we work with.
 Please do not visit our Life Without Barriers properties unless it is essential to service delivery or the wellbeing of people we support.

 If you believe your visit is essential, please contact your Life Without Barriers representative first to ask if it is safe to visit.
 Remember to follow the Australian Government’s advice, such as staying 1.5m away from other people where possible, practising good hand hygiene, using hand sanitiser, and avoiding handshakes.
 If you feel unwell, please stay home.

 Thank you for your cooperation and helping us look after the people we support, across Australia.

 Update for families of young people in residential care in Melbourne - 24 August, 2020

 Concerned about your health?
 If you need health advice, call the Australian Government’s 24/7 Coronavirus Health Information Line on 1800 020 080.